4GeeksAcademy/cybersecurity-syllabus/09-dlp-y-gestion-riesgos/dlp-strategies-and-technologies.md

+---
+title: "DLP Strategies and Technologies"
+subtitle: "🛡️ Understanding the key strategies and technologies for Data Loss Prevention (DLP).
+Protecting data at rest, in motion and in use.
+Implementing DLP controls and integrating DLP into existing infrastructure."
+tags: ["DLP", "cybersecurity", "data loss prevention"]
+authors: ["alesanchezr"]
+---

 # DLP Strategies and Technologies

 Data Loss Prevention (DLP) is a crucial aspect of modern cybersecurity.
 This lesson covers key DLP strategies and technologies, focusing on protecting 3 main strategies: